This post may contain affiliate links.

 Instead, with my limited French I looked at her morosely and said, “For me, everything is compliqué.”

-Nonetheless, I’m so glad that for the second time in my life, I spent one day in Biot, France, and that I had a lovely meal of an elf, I mean quail, and visited the Biot History and Ceramic Museum because they really want visitors and that I saw lots of big pots and then lots of paintings by Fernand Léger.
+Nonetheless, I’m so glad that, for the second time in my life, I was able to make a day trip to Biot, and that I had a lovely meal of an elf, I mean quail.
+I’m also glad I’d visited the Biot History and Ceramic Museum because they clearly really visitors and I’m especially glad I saw lots of paintings by Fernand Léger.

-And, I’m happy to tell you that with a little preplanning, such as reading this Biot blog post, and checking out the Biot Tourism Website visiting Biot shouldn’t be that compliqué.
+And, I’m happy to tell you that with a little preplanning, such as reading this travel article on things do in in Biot, your trip shouldn’t be that compliqué.

 Travel guide for One Day in Biot, France